Vision

 As I move on to society at large, I must be transparent in stating that I have no expertise in economics, political science, or large-scale infrastructure projects.
 So the reader must bear in mind that my perspectives here on out may be less grounded in practical reality.
 Nevertheless, the perspectives of common people are ultimately what matters the most, so I feel justified in sharing my thoughts.

 Another essential aspect of the vision of an ideal society must be our systems for producing and distributing energy, given that our flourishing as a species in the modern sense depends on incredible quantities of energy.
 The finite fossil fuels that remain must be reserved for specific essential uses, such as the production of key medical equipment, until viable alternatives are established.
-Sooner or later we will run out of petroleum resources, and it is insane for us to be recklessly manufacturing everything out of plastic and burning gas and oil in our cars, boats and airplanes.
+Sooner or later we will run out of oil, and it is insane for us to be recklessly manufacturing everything out of plastic and burning petroleum in our cars, boats and airplanes.
 What we want is a diversity of energy sources, including solar, wind, nuclear (which is vastly safer now than it is ever been) and potentially others such as tidal and geothermal generation.
 Diversity provides us with security in the inevitable event of system failures from one source or another, and wind and solar are notoriously dependent on the weather, so the more inputs, the better, it would seem.
-The improvement of battery technology seems inevitable, however, we must find ways of producing batteries that don't rely on such absurdly destructive and exploitative production methods as we have now.
+The improvement of battery technology seems inevitable, however we must find ways of producing batteries that don't rely on such absurdly destructive and exploitative production methods as we have now.

 Finally, if we are to persist in electing national governments, we must broaden our conception of democracy.
 Voting every few years is not nearly enough; we must continuously be prodding and holding our elected officials to account.
 We must establish greater channels of popular power to unseat these officials when they contradict the will of the people, and hold regular referendums for legislative decisions.
-While reiterating that I'm no expert in political matters, it's my understanding that Switzerland is the only country that has this kind of policy in place at the current time.
-The government is neutral, but the people sure as hell aren't.

 When it comes to artificial intelligence, I will concede that it has its uses, and that we are stuck with it for the foreseeable future, but I do not think it bodes well, and as I write this on the precipice of AI dominating our world, I would not be surprised if it proves to be our downfall as a species.
 That said, this is another area where I have no expertise, so I will say no more.
 I will conclude this segment by stating the obvious fact that our ideal vision of the world would be free of war, free of famine, of drought, and of disease.
 While this may be controversial, my ideal world would also be free of religion, which has been one of the foremost causes of war and suffering for as long as it has existed.